T1NUP/T1NUP/README.md

 - 👯 I love to code!!
 - 🌱 I create android and web applications
 - 🔭 I’m looking for different projects for software development
-- ⚡ Fun fact: I love to play cricket ,video games and make
+- ⚡ Fun fact: I love to play cricket ,video games and make memes

 ### Connect with me: